 - A daily email listing all domains expiring in 7 days.

 - An email one day after the domain expires.

-Per Cloudflare’s expired domains policy, a domain registration is canceled unless renewed before the registration period.
+Per Cloudflare’s expired domains policy the domain registration will be canceled unless renewed prior to the expiration date.
 Domains are not immediately deleted from your Cloudflare account upon expiration.
 Instead, expired domain registrations have a Redemption Grace Period (RGP) of 30 days.
-During the RGP, Cloudflare blocks attempted transfers of an expired domain.
-Cloudflare does not charge additional fees for domains reregistered during the RGP.
+During the RGP the domain may be restorable for an additional fee.
+Domains may not be transferred during the RGP.
+Cloudflare blocks attempted transfers of an expired domain.